VeriComms

 Identifying gaps & opportunities

-Drawing from Nielsen Norman guidelines, interview insights, and competitor design patterns, I identified usability gaps and opportunities to address communicators’ needs.
+Drawing from Nielsen Norman guidelines, interview insights, and competitor designs, I identified usability gaps and opportunities to better support communicators.
 We compiled our recommendations in a slide deck, and I reviewed them with the client in a workshop.
-Due to confidentiality, these example slides feature a de-branded version of the base tool.
+Due to confidentiality, these example slides show a de-branded version of the tool.

 DESIGN